-However, there is one aspect it lacks compared to some other messaging apps.
-Unlike Skype and Viber, it doesn’t have a desktop platform.
-Some people like to have a text messenger for their phone when they are outside the house.
+Well, some people like to have a text messenger for their phone when they are outside the house.
 But upon coming home, they turn to their laptops since it is easier to type using its keyboard compared to the small onscreen buttons on a smartphone.
-WhatsApp doesn’t have that capability.
-However, there are options for you if you want to use the app on your laptop.
-Here are two methods in installing this App for your laptop:
+WhatsApp doesn’t have that capability, that’s why it could be a good option to install and use this app on your notebook.
+Here are two main methods to donwload and install Whatspp on your laptop:

 On the first screen, click “Agree and Continue”.
 On the next, choose your country and enter your number.
 The app will send a verification code to the number you entered.